-As a writer who’s been commercially published several times, I’ve been asked about my road to publication.
+As a writer who’s been commercially published several times and in different medias, I’ve been asked about my road to publication.
 Most assume I sat down and zipped through my first novel, sent it off for publication, and presto!
 I became a published author.
 While that can happen today—with self-publishing and with those few fortunate writers who secure an agent and a huge publishing deal in a matter of weeks, that’s not the way it happened for me.
 My road was pretty darn bumpy, so bumpy that if I hadn’t been driven to succeed, I would have given up years ago.
 Thank goodness I couldn’t see then all the detours and dead-ends my journey would take.

 While writing my first novel long before self-publishing exploded onto the scene, I had visions of grandeur, imagining publishers wooing me, offering vast sums for my masterpiece.
 After all, I had an extensive background in writing and editing.
 I’d proofed secret documents, opened a bookstore and met published authors, copy-edited manuscripts, took several creative writing classes, held a position as acquiring editor for a small press, and later founded my own editing company.
 I thought I knew how to write a salable manuscript.
 So with high expectations, I mailed my queries to several agents and stayed by my phone to answer their calls begging me to sign with them.